Lean Project Management is the evidence that the Lean principles can find beneficial application in many areas.

 2.Value Stream Mapping

-In traditional project management, the next step will be to create a project plan with work breakdown structure and tasks.
+In traditional project management, the next step will be to create a project plan with a work breakdown structure and tasks.
 However, applying the Lean principles to project management means staying focused on the value.

 10 Years Kanban Experience In 1 Free Book: